MetaFam/metagame-wiki/docs/great-houses/house-of-dapps.md

 - [Audius](https://audius.co/) - a music streaming and sharing platform that puts the power back into content creators’ hands.
 Look out Spotify!!
 - [KnownOrigin](https://knownorigin.io/) - Community marketplace of NFT artists and artworks
 - [Achievmintry](https://app.chiev.net/) - Every year there are groups and individuals that stand out as note worthy contributors.
 Many times doing their good work out of pure passion.
 Achievmintry is a way for the wider community to recognise those contributions in the form of special NFTs.

+If you want to learn more about NFTs, check our [House of NFTs](./house-of-NFTs) page here on the wiki.

 ### 🚰 Utilities